willianantunes/willianantunes.com/content/blog/2021/11/2021-11-03-sso-with-cognito-through-the-authorization-code-grant-type.md

 ## SSO on product B

-If you are logged on product A, that means you have something that identifies you as logged on in it (a cookie, for example).
-Still, if you go to product B, you won't be automatically logged because you are in another domain (in our case, you are in the localhost domain, but I changed how the session cookie is created for each application).
-Basically, this flow does the same we did previously, with the addition of the following steps:
+If you are logged in on "product A", that means you have something that identifies you as logged on in it (a cookie, for example).
+Still, if you go to product B, you won't be automatically logged in because you are in another domain (in our case, you are in the localhost domain, but I changed how the session cookie is created for each application).
+Basically, this flow does the same we previously did for "product A", with the addition of the following steps:

 * Go to product B.
 * Click on the `Login Auth Code Flow` link.